-The leader of the assessment should ask the contractor(s) to conduct a self-assessment to address the following basic questions:
+The leader of the assessment should ask the contractor(s) to conduct a selfassessment to address the following basic questions:

-What is the current MRL for each of the key technologies or products being developed and each key manufacturing process being used?

-- If currently funded activities continue as planned, what MRL will be achieved for each key technology, product or process by the end of this acquisition phase or program?
-What activities and schedules are required to achieve this MRL? - In the case of an ATD or ACTD, what MRL would be sufficient for you or an OEM using your technology to commit to it in a product baseline design?
+- What is the current MRL for each of the key technologies or products being developed and each key manufacturing process being used? - If currently funded activities continue as planned, what MRL will be achieved for each key technology, product or process by the end of this acquisition phase or program?
+What activities and schedules are required to achieve this MRL? - In the case of an advanced technology demonstration, what MRL would be sufficient for you to commit to in a product baseline design?